bluecoursecommunitychurch/bluecoursecommunitychurch.github.io/events.md

 # Featured Events

-## Sunday, August 20: after service

-Potluck following our worship service.
-If your last name begins with A-L please bring a dessert and if your last name begins with M-Z please bring a side dish.
-Everyone is also asked to bring a main.
-Please list ingredients used for those who may have allergies.

 ## Saturday, August 26: 5-7pm

 The Community Team will be holding an end of summer celebration.
 Please join us!